Crafts for KidsDiary

 Maybe not today

-Crayons are nice but paint is better.
-Paint is wet so you can dip a paint brush into it, or just go for it with your hands.
-You can carefully keep your colours separate or swirl them around to see what happens.
+Crayons are nice, but paint is better.
+Paint is wet, so you can dip a paintbrush into it or just go for it with your hands.
+You can carefully keep your colors separate or swirl them around to see what happens.
 There is an infinite combination of ways that you can get paint onto paper.

-A successful painting project requires some basic supplies.
-Here is your shopping list.
+A successful finger painting project requires some basic supplies.
+Here is your shopping list:

 assorted paints